rpgreview/papersandpaychecks/pnp.md

 ## 1.3 Background

 The Background of a character in *Papers & Paychecks* initially consists of their starting wealth.
 In a general sense the price of a good equals the price of the good in the location of the game's setting, around 2016-2017 which is presumed to be in a advanced economy (e.g., North America, Europe, Australia, New Zealand, Japan, Republic of Korea).
 In "Papers and Paychecks" characters have a starting wealth along with the income that they receive according to their level and profession.
 Starting wealth is random, based on a 2d6 roll, times $1000.
-This random roll also determines the net value of the character's inheritence.
-The value of this inheritence will be ten times the character's starting wealth.
+This random roll also determines the net value of the character's inheritance.
+The value of this inheritance will be ten times the character's starting wealth.

-The time that this inheritence is received will be on the (2d6*2) + 20th year of the character.
+The time that this inheritance is received will be on the (2d6*2) + 20th year of the character.
 This value will typically be kept in secret by the The Boss as part of the character's development.
-Note that a player may spend a Luck Point to determine exactly what age they will receive their inheritence and, in some cases, this may even occur before the start of play.
+Note that a player may spend a Luck Point to determine exactly what age they will receive their inheritance and, in some cases, this may even occur before the start of play.

 > Andrew is designing a character for *Papers & Paychecks* and rolls a '12' on 2d6 for $120,000 worth of starting wealth.
 Having read ahead the player likes the idea of playing a Scientist, dedicated to fighting evil in the office place.
 "I'll be like the office Batman!", the player exclaims.
 "Except I'll need even more money.
-I'll spend a Luck point to *kill my parents early*, and turn that result to '2' on 2d6 for age of inheritence received, which make a total of 24 years when I receive a cool $1.2 million."
+I'll spend a Luck point to *kill my parents early*, and turn that result to '2' on 2d6 for age of inheritance received, which make a total of 24 years when I receive a cool $1.2 million."
 >
 > "You are *cold*", responds the Boss.
 >
 > "But only for the greater good!", the player retorts.

 Other background features should be derived from the initial wealth roll.
 Characters with a high initial wealth, for example, will typically come from good neighbourhoods with a stable family life.
-At the other end of the scale are the poor in their tenement housing in their rough neighbourhoods with above average incidence of petty drug problems, violence and property crimes.
+At the other end of the scale are the poor in their tenement housing in their rough neighbourhoods with above average incidence of petty drug problems, violence, and property crimes.
 As the distribution would indicate, most people fit around the middle.

 Whilst it is rarely necessary when a player initially generates their character, over time a player may develop a complex background and current history for their character, including relations with immediate family, close friends, intimate associations, rivals and enemies and so forth.
 Such a background can provide a rich resource for The Boss to develop scenarios and a well-developed and probable background will receive rewards in the form of having such associated characters being part of the project scenarios and with the reward of Luck Points.

 ## 1.4 Characteristics

-Characteristics are the basic attribitues of a *Papers and Paychecks* character.
+Characteristics are the basic attributes of a *Papers and Paychecks* character.
 They are used to determine innate abilities which are not augmented by skills, and they determine the default values for various skills.
 As with numerous other games, Characteristics are determined by the sum of a 3d6 rolls, six times in order, for Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Perception (PER), and Charisma (CHA).

 Players are reminded of their Luck Rating (1.2) and may wish to take the opportunity to use at least one point when generating these values.
 "Papers and Paychecks" is "realistic" insofar that characteristics are random, but "narrativist", in the sense that players can intervene if they so choose to ensure that they have the sort of character they want.

 Characters in *Papers and Paychecks* have level one starting age based on their profession.
 However as the age category for all level one characters is based on the "young adult" age category the practical effect is that they will begin with the same range of characteristic values.
 Again, as a "realistic" game there is significant modifications according to age.
-The effects of each aging step are non-cumulative.
+The effects of each ageing step are non-cumulative.

 |Starting Age		| Character Profession	|
 |-----------------------|-----------------------|